skttl/konstrukt-documentation/actions/inbuilt-actions.md

 ### KonstruktImportEntityAction
 **Namespace** Konstrukt.Infrastructure.Configuration.Actions

-Provides a simple CSV import functionality matching column headings with entity properties an mapping row values to an entity.
+Provides a simple CSV import functionality matching column headings with entity properties and mapping row values to an entity.